V-Sekai/TOOL_cloth_dynamics/README.md

 The progress of the optimization is saved into the `output/` directory of the root folder.

-### Note

-Feel free to contact me at liyifei@csail.mit.edu or create a Github issue if you have questions regarding setting up the repository, running examples or adding new examples.

 ### Citation

 Please consider citing our paper if your find our research or this codebase helpful: